phip1611/diplomarbeit-impl/README.md

       base.
 However, my Makefile supports a workaround which should enable a stable build all the time.
     - just run again `$ make -j $(nproc)` or to be 100% safe `$ make`
     - the error will fix itself on the second build most likely
+- Hedron fails with Error 0x6 (Invalid Opcode) or QEMU fails with unsupported operation: \
+  The compiler target for the roottask and other binaries is [broadwell](https://en.wikipedia.org/wiki/List_of_Intel_CPU_microarchitectures).
+However, this is not a hard requirement.
+You can string&replace every "broadwell" with "native" or "skylake" for example in the project.